gallottino/dithering-algorithms/README.md

 ## Ordered Dithering

-Threshold matrix applied to each pixel based on its poisition.
+Threshold matrix applied to each pixel based on its position.

 - [ ] Threshold Matrix
 - [ ] Clustered dots